apizzo1/matplotlib-challenge/README.md

     * All numbers in these tables match except for the variance and standard deviation columns, which differ slightly.
 This is because the method combining series uses ddof=0 for variance and std dev.
 Meanwhile, the aggregate feature has a default ddof = 1.
 * A bar plot was generated using both Pandas's DataFrame.plot() and Matplotlib's pyplot - it shows the number of total mice for each treatment regimen throughout the course of the study.
 These plotting methods generate the same output.
 * A pie plot was generated using both Pandas's DataFrame.plot() and Matplotlib's pyplot that shows the distribution of female or male mice in the study.
 These plotting methods generate the same output.
 * The final tumor volume of each mouse across four of the most promising treatment regimens was calculated: Capomulin, Ramicane, Infubinol, and Ceftamin.
-The quartiles and IQR were also calculated, and quantitatively determine if there are any potential outliers across all four treatment regimens.
+The quartiles and IQR were also calculated.
+From this information, it was noted that only Infubinol showed an outlier.
 * A box and whisker plot of the final tumor volume for all four treatment regimens was generated, and potential outliers in the plot were identified by changing their color and style.
+After plotting, it can again be seen that Infubinol shows an outlier, as expected from the above calculations.
-* Select a mouse that was treated with Capomulin and generate a line plot of time point versus tumor volume for that mouse.
+* Mouse i557, treated with Capomulin, was selected a line plot of time point versus tumor volume was generated.
 * A scatter plot of mouse weight versus average tumor volume for the Capomulin treatment regimen was generated.
 * The correlation coefficient and linear regression model between mouse weight and average tumor volume for the Capomulin treatment was calculated.
-The linear regression model was then plotted on top of the previous scatter plot.
+The linear regression model was then plotted on top of the previous scatter plot, along with the linear regression equation.

-Look across all previously generated figures and tables and write at least three observations or inferences that can be made from the data.
-Include these observations at the top of notebook.
+### Analyses Performed

+There is a great deal of information contained in this investigation.
+Three observations can be found at the top of the jupyter notebook.

 ### Files Included
 * pymaceuticals_AP - jupyter notebook file containing all analyses